Hershel Greene: Season 9

 Hershel appears in the ninth-season episode "What Comes After" as one of Rick's hallucinations as he makes his way, badly wounded, back to the Alexandria compound.
 Wilson's performance in this episode was his last onscreen appearance; he died on October 6, 2018, shortly after the episode was filmed, of leukemia.

+Dead City

+Hershel appears in a flashback in the third season episode "Emigrants."
+Watching her son, Hershel's namesake, treating patients causes Maggie to remember treating Glenn with her father in "Internment."
+Maggie later tells her son that he has a lot of Hershel's goodness in him.
+Maggie gives her father's pocket watch to young Hershel, telling the boy that it belonged to his grandfather and great-grandfather before him.

+In the alternate reality in "Genesis," it's mentioned that Hershel has died relatively recently.
+Maggie's stepmother Annette and her brother Shawn have also died within the last few years.

 Video games

 The Telltale Games video game The Walking Dead takes place in the comic's storyline.
 Hershel and his son Shawn have taken in survivors of the zombie apocalypse, including the main player-character group of Lee Everett, Clementine, and others, though Hershel is worrisome about their presence.
 Hershel has long discussions with Lee, trying to work out his motives and trustworthiness.
 In exchange for shelter, Hershel asks the survivors to help Shawn with fortifying the farm's fences to keep walkers out.
 However, during these fortifications, Shawn is attacked by walkers and Lee and Kenny have the choice of whether to try to help Shawn or Kenny's young son Duck.
 Either way, Shawn dies, and Hershel kicks them off of the farm, although he expresses gratitude if they had attempted to save his son.